How to Replace a Skylight Dome

 - Glass – Glass generally will withstand large hail better than a Polymer material however they will still break with the larger Hailstones.
 In the last big hailstorm in Sydney (December 2018) even Skylights with Toughened Glass like the industry leading Velux Skylights were damaged by the hail.

 - Polymer (Acrylic & Polycarbonate Domes)

-- Last December 2018 Residents of Sydney suburbs are waking up to inspect the damage caused by the worst hailstorm in almost 20 years.
-The “catastrophic” storm saw hail smash windows and batter roofs and across Sydney and beyond.
-With massive damage of hail across Sydney it produces a lot of leaking roofs and skylight needing to be repaired and replaced.
+- Last December 2018 Residents of Sydney suburbs were waking up to inspect the damage caused by the worst hailstorm in almost 20 years.
+The “catastrophic” storm saw hail smash windows and batter roofs across Sydney and beyond.
+With massive damage of hail across Sydney it produces a lot of leaking roofs and skylights needing to be repaired and replaced.

 What to do when your Skylight is damaged.